 This Asian negotiation is, “you need to pity me, so you need to help me.”
 Sometimes in Asia, people will tell you a sad story, or they may try to get your sympathy in part to set up this kind of negotiation.
 They may have done this in the past, and it has worked, so they will keep doing it as they feel it helps them get what they want.

 I have found that the stories they tell you often may have been entirely embellished.
 Not that the story is not true – or a small part of it valid – but the story may have added things or stressed things that are not as bad as they are.

 The ” help me please ” Asian negotiation is not the same as our friends though they are similar.
 This one is more a “poor me” or “you are so rich, and I am so poor, so you need to help me.”

-To win this kind of negotiation, you need to understand who you are negotiating with.
-Then you need maybe even to play a bit of the “poor me” back at them or tell them, “oh, that is terrible, but did I tell you what happened to me?
+You need to understand who you are negotiating with to win this negotiation.
+Then you can maybe even play a bit of the “poor me” back at them or tell them, “oh, that is terrible, but did I tell you what happened to me?
 Or what happened to my Uncle or Aunt?”

 Another great way to handle this kind of negotiation is to have a local person you can trust to help you with the negotiations.
 Most of my local employees know what is going on and will not fall into this trap.

 Tip 5 – The Tit-for-Tat Asian Negotiation

 Anyone who has watched many US-China trade negotiations will quickly understand how tit-for-tat negotiations work in Asia.
 Even with large-scale negotiations, this tactic is being used.